T10Jace/CS352_Project/README.md

 ![image](INSERT IMAGE HERE)

-‘Contact’ page allows users to provide feedback or queries about the services of the hospital.
+‘Contact’ page allows users to provide feedback or messages about the services of the hospital.
 Fig 1.3 shows the ‘Contact’ page.

 ![image](INSERT IMAGE HERE)